Writing a Novel Out of Order: 5 Reasons Why It Can Help

 Five reasons why it can be helpful to write out of order:

-1. If like Rowling you’ve written the ending first, you know exactly what you’re writing to achieve.
+1. If, like Rowling, you’ve written the ending first, you know exactly what you’re writing to achieve.

 2. It breaks up writer’s block.